Falafel Salad Recipe

 - 1/2 to 1 teaspoon of each: Sea salt, garlic powder, cayenne pepper, paprika

 - 2 Roma tomatoes, seeded and chopped

 - 1/4 cup crumbled Feta cheese

-- Your choice of salad dressing (Such as olive oil/balsamic vinegar blend, tzatziki sauce, or creamy Feta dressing)
+- Your choice of salad dressing (such as olive oil/balsamic vinegar blend, tzatziki sauce, Greek dressing, or creamy Feta dressing)

 - Mash chickpeas with the back of a fork until fairly uniform - you still want a few chunks of chickpea left in the falafel.
 Mix in garlic, onion, olive oil, flour, lemon juice, parsley, and dried spices.
 Form into small patties, about the size of an Oreo cookie.

 - Heat a couple tablespoons of olive oil in a large frying pan over medium-high heat.
 Place falafel patties in the pan and cook for approximately three minutes on each side, or until nicely browned.
 Place falafel on a plate lined with paper towels to remove excess oil.